UI Design for Beginners >

 Congratulations, you've officially designed your very first app screen and completed the UI design short course!

-Over the last five days, you’ve successfully created a user interface, following each step in the UI design process—from wireframes all the way through to polished product.
+Over the last five lessons, you’ve successfully created a user interface, following each step in the UI design process—from wireframes all the way through to polished product.
 You also learned the fundamental principles of UI design, including color theory, typography, and hierarchy.

 You’ve even learned about some of the best AI tools that could help speed up the UI design process and integrate even more creativity into your work.